Summary:

 Comments Regarding Stage of Development:

-The inventor does not have a laboratory and a prototype is not yet available.
 All the experiments done so far have been done in-house, at his own expense, without external assistance.

 IPR Status: